scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_5.md

   - [End of Intro to SONiC Lab](#end-of-intro-to-sonic-lab)

 ## Lab Objectives
-The student upon completion of Lab Exercise 5 should have achieved the following objectives:
+Upon completion of Lab Exercise 5 the student should have achieved the following objectives:

 * Understand types of ACLs SONiC Supports
 * Basic ACL syntax construction